infracost/docs/docs/integrations/github_app.md

 The Infracost GitHub App is an automated integration meaning that Infracost runs on our infrastructure and we keep it uptodate.
 The GitHub App is part of [Infracost Cloud](/docs/infracost_cloud/get_started/), our paid SaaS product.

-We are currently undergoing the process to achieve SOC 2 Type II compliance, see our [security page](/security) for more details.
+We are currently working on our SOC 2 Type II compliance process, see our [security page](/security) for more details.

 | 1.
 Install the Infracost GitHub App | 2.
 Get pull request comments |
 |--------------|-----------|